olaviinha/FinnStonks/README.md

 ### User interactions

+Instead of hard-coded settings, most of the UI is configurable simply by clicking on things.
+The last column of the table shows the stock price change for the last three days.
+Each number means *change from previous day*.

+1. Click on _investment total_ value (top left) to toggle between:
+  - total euros invested.
+  - total euros invested minus any previous sales profits/losses (current true cash loss).
-1. Click on _change_ value on top center to toggle between a) EUR value, b) percentage value.
+2. Click on _change_ value (top center) to toggle between
+  - portfolio value change in euros.
+  - portfolio value change including any previous sales profits/losses in euros.
+  - portfolio value change in percentage.
-2. Click on the _portfolio value_ on top right corner to toggle between a) sales included, b) sales excluded.
-This works despite the value of `includeLiquidations` setting.
+3. Click on the _portfolio value_ (top right) to toggle between:
+  - portfolio value in euros.
+  - portfolio value in euros including any previous sales profits/losses
+  - previous sales profits/losses only (no portfolio value)
+4. Click on the second column to toggle between:
+  - euros invested.
+  - euros invested minus any previous sales profits/losses (current true cash loss).
-3. Click on the third column to toggle between a) change in EUR, b) change in percentage.
+5. Click on the third column to toggle between
+  - change in euros.
+  - change in percentage.
-4. Click on the fourth column to toggle between a) current market value in total, b) change in percentage.
+6. Click on the fourth column to toggle between
+  - current market value in total.
+  - change in percentage.
-5. Click on the last column to toggle between a) change in EUR, b) change in percentage.
+7. Click on the last column to toggle between
+  - change in euros.
+  - change in percentage.

 ![PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm3.gif)